 Price: $-$$

-Anyone that does play with miniatures needs to have a set of these like, yesterday.
+Anyone who plays with miniatures must have a set of these ASAP.
 It’s painfully easy to forget what conditions a creature is afflicted with in the middle of combat.
 Due to this, people have been using the rings off of milk bottles for years.
-Recently, companies started making incredibly polished condition rings to help with this problem, and they’ve become the industry standard.
+Recently, companies started making incredibly polished condition rings to help with this problem, becoming the industry standard.
 Seriously, I have no idea how to play D&D without these anymore.
 Your options for look and material are pretty wide here, but I prefer the flexible rings by Lynx if you can afford them.
 If not, the ALIZEROs on Amazon are also fantastic.
-I just wouldn’t recommend 3D printed ones because they tend to be significantly more fragile.
+I wouldn’t recommend 3D-printed ones because they tend to be significantly more fragile.

 Price: $-$$